Exscientia/StableNetGuardOwl/README.md

 ```

 ### Other Test Systems
-Options for TESTSYSTEM include vacuum, alanine-dipeptide, and DOF (Degree Of Freedom scan, e.g., bond, angle, or torsion scan).
+Test systems that can be used for different protocols include small molecules in vacuum (either defined with SMILES string or taken from the HiPen dataset), alanine-dipeptide in vacuum and solution, pure waterbox and degree of freedom potential energy scan, e.g., along a bond, angle, or torsion angle.

 ### Protocols
 Currently, the following protocols are available: